 Conclusion

-Saint Dominic de Guzmán remains a revered figure for his devotion to God, his commitment to the Church, and his ardent desire to spread the gospel truth.
-His example still inspires many Christians today to follow the path of piety, charity and teaching.
+Saint Dominic de Guzmán remains a venerated figure for his devotion to God, his commitment to the Church, and his ardent desire to spread the Gospel truth.
+His example still inspires many Christians today to follow the path of piety, charity, and teaching.

-M. J. de la Cruz, Saint Dominique de Guzmán, fondateur de l'Ordre des Dominicains (Paris: Éditions du Cerf, 2000).
+MJ de la Cruz, Saint Dominic de Guzmán, founder of the Dominican Order (Paris: Éditions du Cerf, 2000).

 A. Smith, The Dominican Order in the Thirteenth Century (Oxford: Oxford University Press, 1994).